rolling-scopes-school/epam-short-track/react/tasks/task_1/task_description.md

 - Using search bar user can filter courses **after** clicking on **Search** button
 - The filtration should be by title and description of the course
 - When user clicks **SHOW COURSE** button CourseInfo component with current course info should replace Courses component.
-- When user click on BackButton component from CourseInfo he returns to the Courses component with clean SearchInput component.
+- When user click on BackButton component from CourseInfo returns to the Courses component with clean SearchInput component.
-- When user click on Delete button course disappears from the list and it will not appear when reload the page
+- When user click on Delete button course disappears from the list, and it will not appear when reload the page
 - If user delete all courses EmptyCoursesList component should appear
 - For now if user click on **AddNewCourseButton** from **EmptyCoursesList** component the list of predefined courses should be restored, for this *mockedCoursesList* should be used
 - Each mock course has a list of authors ids, to get authors names you should filter authors list by ids from course.